icosalogic/inverter_design_manual/README.md

 the use of unipolar gate driver voltage sources, i.e., there is no requirement for a -5V gate driver off voltage.
 This simplifies the task of providing gate driver power domains to the inverter.

-The following graph shows the estimated efficiency of different FETs in an inverter with the following parameters:
+Assume we have an inverter with the following parameters:

 | Parameter             | Value    |
 | ------------------    | -------- |